 By 1630, Gonville & Caius College had expanded considerably, having about 25 Fellows and 150 students, but during the unsettled times that followed, numbers declined and did not recover their 1630 level until 1840, after which expansion was rapid.
 A larger Hall and a new Library were built in 1853-4.
 Major new residential buildings were built in 1868-70, 1901-4, 1934, 1962 and 2006.
 Between 1860 and 1926, the College's endowments and statutes were reformed as a result of government-appointed University Commissions, while teaching and research became much more specialised, professional pursuits.
 In the mid 1970s, most Cambridge and Oxford Colleges finally admitted women, and in 1979 Caius welcomed women into its Fellowship and student body for the first time.

-The College is now one of the largest and wealthiest Colleges in Cambridge.
+The College is now one of the largest Colleges in Cambridge.
 It has produced fourrteen Nobel Prize winners (more than any Oxbridge College bar Trinity College, Cambridge), including Sir James Chadwick, discoverer of the neutron, Sir Howard Florey, co-discoverer of penicillin, Francis Crick, co-discoverer of the structure of DNA, and the economist Joseph Stiglitz.
 Notable current and old members include Harold Abrahams, the Olympic sprinter immortalised in the film Chariots of Fire; Homi Bhabha, the founder of India's nuclear programme; Alain de Botton, philosopher; Jimmy Carr, comedian; Kenneth Clarke, Lord Chancellor; Mark Damazer, former controller of Radio 4; Carolyn Fairbairn, first female Director General of the CBI; David Frost, broadcaster; Stephen Hawking, physicist; Robin Holloway, composer; Simon Sebag Montefiore, historian; Jonathan Sacks, Chief Rabbi; and John Venn, inventor of the Venn diagram.

 More information about Caius can be found in Professor Christopher Brooke's A History of Gonville and Caius College, published by Boydell Press (1996).